While anyone is at risk for depression, certain factors can increase your likelihood of developing the mental illness.

-Being diagnosed with a serious illness, particularly a terminal disease such as cancer may trigger depression.
+Being diagnosed with a serious illness, particularly a terminal disease such as cancer or a chronic disease such as diabetes, may trigger depression.

 Major life events

-Significant events such as moving house, a career change, graduation, divorce, death of a loved one and exposure to an extremely violent or traumatic event can increase the risk of developing depression.
+Significant life events such as moving house, changing careers, graduating, getting divorced, losing a loved one, or exposure to an extremely violent or traumatic event can increase your risk of depression.